 If we refuse to change your personal information, we will tell you the reasons why, unless doing so is unreasonable.
 We will also give you information about how you can make a complaint about our decision.
-You can also ask us to include a comment alongside the information about you that you have told us this information is inaccurate, out of date, incomplete or misleading.
+You can ask us to include a comment alongside the information about you that you have told us this information is inaccurate, out of date, incomplete or misleading.

-If we have corrected personal information about you, you can also ask that we let any third party that has the inaccurate, out of date, incomplete or misleading information know about the changes.
+If we have corrected personal information about you, you can ask that we let any third party that has the inaccurate, out of date, incomplete or misleading information know about the changes.

 These ways for correcting your personal information work alongside other informal or legal procedures that you can use to correct your personal information.